Satvik601/satvik-langgraph-mat496/README.md

   >Learnt the Integratation multiple simple math tools (add, multiply, divide) with LangChain through llm.bind_tools(), enabling the model to invoke tools in sequence and reason about their outputs using a ReAct-like agent architecture.

   > I made some edits in the operations to see how the agent route backs to form a loop

+>Video 7-

+  >I learnt how to build an AI agent with memory that can remember past interactions and use that memory to improve future responses and decision-making.

+  >I learnt that an agent works through a continuous cycle of acting, observing, and reasoning — where it calls tools, analyzes results, and decides what to do next — and that adding memory makes this process more intelligent and context-aware.

+  >